TipsByPullak/IOT_MQTT/README.md

 This project provides a mqtt based javascript implementation of a temperature recording and plotting.
-The publisher uses a random number generator to publish temperature data The subscriber get this data from mqtt borker and create a express server where all the data is stored.
+The publisher uses a random number generator to publish temperature data The subscriber get this data from mqtt broker and create a express server where all the data is stored.
 This data is then used to created an extended plot.

 ```